March 4, 2016

 About Women in ETFs

 Women in ETFs is (WE) is the first women's group for the ETF industry.
-Founded in January 2014, WE is a non-profit organization that brings together 1,700 members, including women and men, in chapters in major financial centers across the United States, Canada, EMEA and Asia Pacific to further the careers of women by leveraging our collective skill and ambition.
+Founded in January 2014, WE is a non-profit organisation that brings together 1,700 members, including women and men, in chapters in major financial centers across the United States, Canada, EMEA and Asia Pacific to further the careers of women by leveraging our collective skill and ambition.
 WE achieves this by organizing events at our chapters globally that support our goals of education, networking, and philanthropy.
 The three major objectives for WE are: 1.
 CONNECT: Create opportunities for professional advancement of women by expanding connections among women and men in the ETF industry.
 2. SUPPORT: Offer guidance for the current and next generation of women in ETFs.
 3. INSPIRE: Provide forums for education and idea sharing across the industry and beyond.
 Visit us at womeninetfs.com to learn more, join, or sponsor.
 Follow us on Twitter @WomeninETFs and LinkedIn.

 UN Global Compact